 EIRMC’s Pediatric Intensive Care Unit (PICU) treats children from newborn to age 18 who are critically injured or ill.
-We are region’s only PICU ran by fellowship-trained and board-certified pediatric intensive care physicians.
+We are the region’s only Pediatric Intensive Care Unit.

 For very ill children, access to pediatric physician specialists and highly-specialized nursing staff is the key to a speedy recovery.
 EIRMC’s PICU offers:

 - Pediatric Intensivists specially trained in pediatric critical care medicine, for the sickest youngsters.

 - A multi-disciplinary team of specially trained pediatric RN’s; respiratory therapists; pediatric occupational, speech, and physical therapists; pharmacists; dieticians; and social workers and case managers.

 - Specialized air transport team of pediatric nurses and respiratory therapists quickly and safely bring patients to EIRMC via fixed wing airplane, helicopter, and ambulance.